rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

     caSecretName: ca-secret
 </pre>

 In order to enforce client verification, RabbitMQ must be configured to reject clients that do not present certificates.
-This can be done by enabling <a href="/ssl.html#peer-verification">TLS peer verification</a> using the `ssl_options.fail_if_no_peer_cert` option in the additional config:
+This can be done by enabling [TLS peer verification](ssl.html#peer-verification) using the `ssl_options.fail_if_no_peer_cert` option in the additional config:

 <pre class="lang-yaml">
 spec: